SRLzz/liweizhen.github.io/index.md

 ### Shenyang Linktech (Shenyang, Liaoning Province, China) Sep. – Dec.
 2020
 ***Java Development Engineer Intern:***
 -	Build structures and implement interface for company’s temporary online activity codes.
--	Access and manage the main database, and update information if necessary, sometimes with\
+-	Access and manage the main database, and update information if necessary.
-  the tools that were implemented by myself.
--	Handle technical complaints from China Unicom (Liaoning area) customers.

-## RELAVENT PROJECTS
 -	Implement tools using Spring Boot and MySQL commands to assist co-workers for managing selected\
   database, which will be helpful to save some time for our programming of the main project\
   (supported by China Unicom Liaoning branch) that Linktech was working on.
-(2021)
+-	Handle technical complaints from China Unicom (Liaoning area) customers.

+## RELAVENT PROJECTS
 - Github personal introduction page using Markdown and HTML.
 (2022)
 -	Biquadris, the game of Tetris.
 Program contains blocks, boards, etc. in a decorator pattern.\
   Written in C++.
 (This game used to be the final project of a school course.)
 (2021)